politicalphysicist/politicalphysicist.github.io/content/Science/markovDating.md

 Date: 2013-07-02 13:30
 Tags: Dating, Markov Chains, Mathematics, Mathematical Models
 Summary: When you're gay and want a serious relationship, you have to deal with the fact that a lot of guys out there just want casual sex.
 Some days it feels like I must be the only gay guy in the city who actually wants commitment.
 However, it has been pointed out to me that because those who want serious relationships will tend to find each other and drop out of the dating pool, it will appear that a much greater portion of gay men want only casual sex than is actually the case.
 Digging out my old Linear Algebra textbook, I realized that there exists a useful tool to analyze this trend: Markov Chains.
+Status: Draft

 So, in case you didn't realize, dating when you're gay is *hard*.
 Not to say it's easy for straight people, but at least you know that, when you talk to someone, the odds are that they at least have a compatible sexuality.
-Not to mention that
-when you're gay and want something serious you have to deal with the fact that a lot of guys out there just want casual sex.
+Not to mention that when you're gay and want something serious you have to deal with the fact that a lot of guys out there just want casual sex.
 This, it seems, is especially true online and in gay bars.
 Some days it feels like I must be the only